ilovelogic/Pauli-Path-Method/Lemma_8/README.md

     Initiates the list of all `PauliPathTrav` objects that fit the circuit architecture and upper bound on Hamming weight.

    - **`travs_to_list()`**\
-   Translates each `PauliPathTrav` in `pauli_path_travs` into a list of Pauli paths, still in 'R', 'N', 'P', and 'I', and stores these lists in attribute `rnp_pauli_paths`.
+   Translates each `PauliPathTrav` in `pauli_path_travs` into a list of Pauli paths, still in "R", "N", "P", and "I", and stores these lists in attribute `rnp_pauli_paths`.
 Calls helper function `trav_to_list(trav:PauliPathTrav)` on each `PauliPathTrav` object to obtain its corresponding list of paths.

    - **`trav_to_list(trav:PauliPathTrav)`**\
    For every `PauliOperator` in the `forward_rnp_sibs` attribute of `trav`, calls on helper function `pauli_op_hopping`.
 Uses `pauli_op_hopping` to append all Pauli paths starting with that `PauliOperator` and taking some traversal through `trav` to the `List[List[PauliOperator]]` `trav_list`.
 Returns `trav_list` once it is filled.